 Painting, album art for DACHA.
 I was going for a Thomas Kinkade nuclear winter sort of look.
 Download their FREE EP: www.dachaband.com

 Also, here’s my Re-do of We Sold Our Soul For Rock & Roll by Black Sabbath, which I was one of the first albums I ever owned.

 THE ENIGMA OF STEAL:

-From roughly 2007-2009 occupants of House 4541 in Seattle’s University District produced a number of experimental videos, primarily constructed from found footage vhs tapes.
+From 2007-2009 occupants of House 4541 in Seattle’s University District produced a number of experimental videos, primarily constructed from found footage vhs tapes.

 Participants or players which took part in the original vhs sessions that went on to become The Enigma of Steal included:

-Crystal Perez, Bryan Auger, James Nielsen and Jason Goldsbury.
+Bryan Auger, Crystal Perez, James Nielsen and Jason Goldsbury.

 A collection of drawings, illustrations, posters, texts, collages, murals, photos, video stills, objects, installations, parties, altars, and relics by James Nielsen, and a variety of collaborators.
 It features both representational and abstract works.
 This art book is a tribute to the record, Master of Reality, and should be viewed at high volume.